Weak convergence on Wiener space: targeting the first two chaoses: Main results

 \begin{remark} In the present paper we give necessary and sufficient conditions for weak convergence towards target variables as in Eq.~\eqref{180816aa}.
 We illustrate now why this class of target variables is important.
-It is known, that every random variable $X:=I_1(f_1)+ I_2(f_2)$ with $f_1\in H$ and $f_2\in H^{\odot 2}$ has a representation of the form